hanai3Bi/Switch-OC-Suite/README.md

   - Higher tolerable temperature and smoother fan curve.
 Set `holdable_tskin` to 56˚C. Previously it's set to 48˚C, so by default the fan would go crazy (80~100%) easily with a slight degree of OC.
   - Replace crappy factory thermal paste is preferred.
   - Place a thermal pad onto Wi-Fi/BT module (shielded, adjacent to antennas) to lower tskin temperature.
+  - Not tested on Aula, which has lower temperature tolerance.

 - **Modded sys-clk and ReverseNX**(-Tools and -RT)
   - **No need to change clocks manually** after toggling modes in ReverseNX